mirzaakhena/gogen/README.md

 or just simply delete the mock/ folder and call the `gogen test CreateOrder` again.

-## 5. Create datasource for your usecase
+## 5. Create gateway for your usecase

-Datasource is the struct to implement your outport interface.
-You need to set a name for your datasource.
+Gateway is the struct to implement your outport interface.
+You need to set a name for your gateway.
 In this example we will set name : Production
 ```
-$ gogen datasource Production CreateOrder
+$ gogen gateway Production CreateOrder
 ```
 This command will generate
 ```
-datasource/production/CreateOrder.go
+gateway/production/CreateOrder.go
 ```

-You can give any datasource name you like.
-Maybe you want to experiment with just simple database with SQLite for testing purpose, you can create the "experimental" datasource version.
+You can give any gateway name you like.
+Maybe you want to experiment with just simple database with SQLite for testing purpose, you can create the "experimental" gateway version.
 ```
-$ gogen datasource Experimental CreateOrder
+$ gogen gateway Experimental CreateOrder
 ```

 Or you want to have hardcode version, the you can run this command
 ```
-$ gogen datasource Hardcode CreateOrder
+$ gogen gateway Hardcode CreateOrder
 ```

 ## 6. Create controller for your usecase